kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/overview.md

 ## Running Tracetests

 The Tracetest tests for the OpenTelemetry Demo can be found in the official repo here:

-- **Instructions to run (also shown below in this recipe)**: [Rnning Tracetest Tests](https://github.com/open-telemetry/opentelemetry-demo/tree/main/test#testing-services-with-trace-based-tests)
+- **Instructions to run (also shown below in this recipe)**: [Running Tracetest Tests](https://github.com/open-telemetry/opentelemetry-demo/tree/main/test#testing-services-with-trace-based-tests)
 - **Full source of all tests**: [Source](https://github.com/open-telemetry/opentelemetry-demo/tree/main/test/tracetesting)

 To run the entire test suite of trace-based tests, run the command: